BC Žalgiris: 2016–17

 Edgaras Ulanovas won five LKL Finals MVP titles from 2015 to 2020.

 Žalgiris's preparation for the 2016–17 season began during the 2016 LKL finals, when the club signed point guard Léo Westermann to replace the departing Jerome Randle.
 After the season, long-time Žalgiris players Siim-Sander Vene and Kaspars Vecvagars left the team, while Žalgiris chose to retain the services of Seibutis and Motum.
 Head coach Jasikevičius was pursued by FC Barcelona Lassa, but decided to remain with Žalgiris.
 To correct the previous season's lack of a good shooter, Žalgiris signed Kevin Pangos; the team was loaned Augusto Lima from Real Madrid to replace Vougioukas at center. Žalgiris also signed the returning Artūras Milaknis to a 3-year deal.
 German prospect Isaiah Hartenstein was scheduled to make his professional debut after being signed the previous season.
 In August, Žalgiris signed Antanas Kavaliauskas, the captain of Lietuvos Rytas who had previously promised to never play for Žalgiris; Kavaliauskas apologized to fans after the signing was announced.

 In February, Žalgiris won their first title of the 2016–17 season, winning the King Mindaugas Cup by defeating Lietkabelis Panevėžys in the finals 84–63.
 Edgaras Ulanovas was named tournament MVP.
 In the EuroLeague, Žalgiris exceeded expectations with a 10th-place finish (14–16 record), getting a win against defending champion CSKA Moscow and finishing ahead of FC Barcelona Lassa and Maccabi Tel Aviv.
 Players Brock Motum, Léo Westermann, Edgaras Ulanovas, and Lukas Lekavičius developed strongly, Renaldas Seibutis played the best defense of his career, and team captain Paulius Jankūnas played one of his best seasons of his career, leading the team in scoring and rebounding.
 In the LKL, Žalgiris won the regular season with only a few losses, sweeping their rival Lietuvos Rytas, with the toughest challenge coming from a powerful Lietkabelis squad that contained former Žalgiris players Darjuš and Kšyštof Lavrinovič.
 In the LKL playoffs, Žalgiris easily advanced to the finals, defeating Lietkabelis for their seventh straight LKL championship, 4–1.
+Robertas Javtokas retired as a player at the end of the season and became the new sporting director for Žalgiris.